aminmokhtari94/nuxt-rtlcss/README.md

 > ⚠️ make sure load `nuxt-rtlcss` module at the end of `modules` list.

 That's it!
-You can now use My Module in your Nuxt app ✨
+You can now use RTLCSS Module in your Nuxt app ✨

 ## Development